Enumeration and updates for conjunctive linear algebra queries through expressibility

 To simplify notation, in what follows we denote the set of all FO variables that occur in an object $X$ by $\var(X)$.
 In particular, if $X$ is itself a set of variables, then $\var(X) = X$.

-\begin{definition} A \emph{query plan} (QP) is a pair $(T,N)$ wiht $T$ a \emph{generalized join tree} and $N$ a \emph{sibling-closed connex subset of $T$.} Here, a generalized join tree (GJT) is a node-labeled directed tree $T = (V,E)$ such that \begin{itemize} \item $T$ is binary: every node has at most two children. \item Every leaf is labeled by an atom (relational or inequality). \item Every interior node $n$ is labeled by a set of variables and has at least one child $c$ such that $\var(n)\subseteq \var(c)$.
-Such child $c$ is called the \textit{guard} of $n$. \item Connectedness Property: for every variable $x$ the sub-graph consisting of the nodes $n$ where $x\in \var(n)$ is connected. \end{itemize} A \emph{guarded GJT} is a GJT where $\var(n) \subseteq \var(c)$ for every node $n$ with child $c$, i.e., a GJT where every child is a guard of its parent.
-A QP is guarded if its GJT is guarded.\footnote{Guarded GJTs and QPs are called \emph{simple} in \cite{Vansummeren2020}.}

-A \emph{connex subset of $T$} is a set $N \subseteq V$ that includes the root of $T$ such that the subgraph of $T$ induced by $N$ is a tree. $N$ is \emph{sibling-closed} if for every node $n \in N$ with a sibling $m$ in $T$, also $m$ is in $N$.
-The \emph{frontier} of a connex set $N$ is the subset $F\subseteq N$ consisting of those nodes in $N$ that are the leaves in the subtree of $T$ induced by $N$ \end{definition}
+A \emph{query plan} (QP for short) is a pair $(T,N)$ with $T$ a \emph{generalized join tree} and $N$ a \emph{sibling-closed connex subset of $T$.} A generalized join tree (GJT) is a node-labeled directed tree $T = (V,E)$ such that \begin{itemize} \item $T$ is binary: every node has at most two children. \item Every leaf is labeled by an atom (relational or inequality). \item Every interior node $n$ is labeled by a set of variables and has at least one child $c$ such that $\var(n)\subseteq \var(c)$.
+Such child $c$ is called the \textit{guard} of $n$. \item Connectedness property: for every variable $x$ the sub-graph consisting of the nodes $n$ where $x\in \var(n)$ is connected. \end{itemize} A \emph{connex subset of $T$} is a set $N \subseteq V$ that includes the root of $T$ such that the subgraph of $T$ induced by $N$ is a tree. $N$ is \emph{sibling-closed} if for every node $n \in N$ with a sibling $m$ in $T$, also $m$ is in $N$.
+The \emph{frontier} of a connex set $N$ is the subset $F\subseteq N$ consisting of those nodes in $N$ that are the leaves in the subtree of $T$ induced by $N$.